-(1) As stated in 2(1) above, the implementation status of NPOA-Sharks is reported to FAO-COFI.

-(2) The government of Japan contributes positively to the discussion at the FAO and RFMOs in order to promote conservation and management of sharks based on scientific evidence.
-Especially, given the fact that Japanese fisheries data are greatly contributing to stock assessment of sharks, Japan continues its effort to provide accurate information.

-(3) In addition, Japan promotes cooperation with the countries concerned through the FAO and RFMOs for elimination of IUU fisheries since those activities are significantly undermining the international conservation scheme and the efforts of countries concerned regarding conservation and management of fishery resources including sharks.
+- (1) As stated in 2(1) above, the implementation status of NPOA-Sharks is reported to FAO-COFI. - (2) The government of Japan contributes positively to the discussion at the FAO and RFMOs in order to promote conservation and management of sharks based on scientific evidence.
+Especially, given the fact that Japanese fisheries data are greatly contributing to stock assessment of sharks, Japan continues its effort to provide accurate information. - (3) In addition, Japan promotes cooperation with the countries concerned through the FAO and RFMOs for elimination of IUU fisheries since those activities are significantly undermining the international conservation scheme and the efforts of countries concerned regarding conservation and management of fishery resources including sharks.

 (Attachment 1)

-Conservation and management measures for sharks implemented by Japanese fishing vessels
+Conservation and management measures for catch and retention of sharks and use of fishing gears implemented by Japanese longline fishing vessels